Limits

 limits 10

-We can also apply the sum law on cases when subtraction is involved between limits of quantities.
+We can also apply the sum law when subtraction is involved between limits of quantities.

 Sample Problem 1: Evaluate